-I was scrolling through my previous posts of 2019 and this popped up from January 2019.
-I was full of optimism for the year ahead, I was going to crack this weight loss in 2019!
-Sadly it didn’t go so well but before we get into that let’s read how it was last year!
+I was scrolling through my previous posts of 2019, and this popped up from January 2019.
+I was full of optimism for the year ahead, and I would crack this weight loss in 2019!
+Sadly it didn’t go so well but before we get into that, let’s read how it was last year!
 My weight loss battle and what I’ve learnt about dieting.

 January 2019 – The Month of Optimism

-I am a size 16 and in more recent times find the thought of clothes shopping as torture!
-At 23, I was a size 12 and enjoyed a variety of clothes then two kids later and two dress sizes later and I’m considering surgery!
+I am a size 16 and find the thought of clothes shopping torture!
+At 23, I was a size 12 and enjoyed a variety of clothes, then two kids later and two dress sizes later, and I’m considering surgery!

 Sounds drastic, but I’ve been there and got the t-shirt.
 I’ve tried various diets and plans from weighing grains to measuring every drop of milk.
 But I feel it’s unhealthy.
 I should be watching what I eat, eating a varied diet but not kicking myself because I have two more grains of rice!

-In the last 10 years, I have craved support, weight loss is a lonely journey whether you do it online or you do it at a slimming group.
+I have craved support in the last 10 years; weight loss is a lonely journey whether you do it online or you do it at a slimming group.
 I have attempted both on various occasions.
 It feels like you are part of this winning team, egging each other on to succeed.
-It feels like that in the beginning, week 12 and slimmer of the week is consistently the same person and you begin to feel that they have this secret they aren’t sharing with the group.
+It feels like that in the beginning, week 12 and slimmer of the week is consistently the same person, and you begin to feel that they have this secret they aren’t sharing with the group.

-If you are considering joining any slimming groups I’d suggest reading about them first and Weight Loss Resources has a great review system.
+If you are considering joining any slimming groups I’d suggest reading about them first as Weight Loss Resources has a great review system.

 The Support Group

-Friends and family have assisted supporting me with various clubs and groups but ultimately I fail if I don’t see results in weeks!
+Friends and family have assisted in supporting me with various clubs and groups, but ultimately I fail if I don’t see results in weeks!
 This has been the last 11 years of my life!
-I’m an instant result kinda gal, I want to stand on those scales and consistently lose two or three pounds a week.
+I’m an instant result kind of gal; I want to stand on those scales and consistently lose two or three pounds a week.
 Any gains and I feel the pressure, of course, we all have bad days, weeks and months (it has been known).
-I think as a society a size 16 dress is seen as too curvy, I will admit that when I was a healthy size 12 I said I’d never be a size 16 (guilty) and yet here I am very much a size 16 with all the lumps, bumps and stretch marks to go with it.
-But I don’t feel unhealthy, I don’t feel that I’m eating badly, I eat salads, vegetables and I walk regularly but I get on the scales, I squeeze myself into my jeans and it’s a different story.
+I think as a society, a size 16 dress is seen as too curvy; I will admit that when I was a healthy size 12, I said I’d never be a size 16 (guilty) and yet here I am very much a size 16 with all the lumps, bumps and stretch marks to go with it.
+But I don’t feel unhealthy, I don’t feel that I’m eating badly, I eat salads, vegetables and I walk regularly, but I get on the scales, squeeze myself into my jeans, and it’s a different story.

-I am alone in this, there may be millions of people fighting a battle with their weight but this is my battle and we are all very different.
-I feel it’s important to talk about our eating habits and food in a positive way, work is a great source of motivation for me as I’m surrounded by gym addicts, runners and generally healthy people.
+I am not alone in this; there may be millions of people fighting a battle with their weight, but this is my battle, and we are all very different.
+I feel it’s important to talk about our eating habits and food positively.
+Work is a great source of motivation for me as I’m surrounded by gym addicts, runners and generally healthy people.
 Consider finding a support group without your friendships or family.

 Not Another New Year New Me

 Back in the summer of last year, I’d really struggled to diet.
-I approached my GP, I researched online, I spoke to friends but there is no magic cure for obesity.
+I approached my GP, researched online, and spoke to friends, but there is no magic cure for obesity.
 My GP prescribed me Orlistat as a weight loss aid and recommended swimming.
 I was too scared to take the tablets as I was afraid I’d be ‘leaking’ with one mere sneeze (I kid you not).
-Then I realised, pills aren’t the answer, my mindset is the answer.
-I tried various apps, some paid, some free but the ones I liked wanted £50 a month and I couldn’t afford it.
-My GP recommended a referral to a weight loss programme locally, sadly however although my BMI is over 35 I don’t have an associated medical condition like diabetes or heart disease.
+Then I realised pills aren’t the answer.
+My mindset is the answer.
+I tried various apps, some paid, some free, but the ones I liked wanted £50 a month, and I couldn’t afford it.
+My GP recommended a referral to a weight loss programme locally.
+Sadly, although my BMI is over 35, I don’t have an associated medical condition like diabetes or heart disease.

-It got to the Autumn and in all honesty, it was a low point.
+It got to the Autumn, and in all honesty, it was a low point.
 I found excuses that it was no point dieting as ‘Christmas’ was coming and it wouldn’t work anyway!
-Don’t make that sound like I haven’t been exercising, the advantage of a disabled son and a special trike is any excuse for a walk.
+I was hoping that it doesn’t sound like I haven’t been exercising.
+The advantage of a disabled son and a special trike is any excuse for a walk.

 So here we are in January 2020

 It’s a new year, a new decade and a fresh new gym membership!
 I am starting 2020 how I should have started in 2019.
-I’m starting slowly, with twice a week, then a swim and I’m going to attempt a pilates class.
+I’m starting slowly, twice a week, then a swim, and I will attempt a pilates class.

 What I’ve Learnt About Dieting